backlineint/real-world/hexo/source/_drafts/Raw-Notes.md

 ## Section 1 - How did we get here?

+* Todo:
+* Add a section more generally about what component based theming is

 * Alt titles: Introduction.
 Orgins.
+How did we get here...
 * Do I need the hero?
 * Should I go with city photos or cast photos?